brianmay/robotica-rust/README.md

 * Lost the ability to automatically restart tasks.
 If one task fails, need to abort everything.
 * Can only have one copy running at a time.
 Or you will get duplicate outgoing events.
+* This should still be considered alpha status.
+As in the APIs are still being developed and could change without notice.

 Still to be implemented:

+* Split between binary crate and library still needs more work.
+Ideally binary crate should only contain stuff that is specific to my setup, but probably contains more then that.

 * Logging still needs more work.
 Not sure how to approach this yet.